-Getting coverage through a small business health insurance plan can be more affordable than buying coverage by yourself.
+Getting small business health insurance coverage can be more affordable than buying coverage by yourself.

 Updated April 12, 2019